qwaneu/qwaneu.github.io/_drafts/simple-acts-of-kindness-and-love.md

 Putting effort in improving these, e.g. making your unit test suite a few seconds faster, is often hard to explain and justify.
-It can take some time before you and especially the people around you and management start noticing the effects.
+It can take some time before you, and especially the people around you start noticing the effects.
 So it seems like you are focusing on futile things, not on the 'big' problems.
 In the end however, it all adds up.
 Improvements are multiplicative.